hildanku/patient-backend/BRIEF.md

 7. Create API Get List Patient (DONE)
 8. Create API Get Detail Patient (DONE)
 9. The API must be secured with accessKey, no need to login but each API CRUD patient request needs to include those accessKey in the headers (DONE)
-11. Create the API Documentation (IN PROGRESS)
+11. Create the API Documentation (DONE)
-10. Deploy those backend to any cloud or server
+10. Deploy those backend to any cloud or server (IN PROGRESS - Setup Hosting)

 EXTEND FEATURE:
 - make response is consistent (DONE)
 - handle edge case Patients bussines logic (DONE)
-- implement DB Transaction to make db operations is more secure (WIP3)
+- implement DB Transaction to make db operations is more secure (DONE)
 - docker env for dev
 - pagination